 Kids Develop and Learn Differently

 The other important thing to remember in the process is that kids all develop differently.
 A friend in your child’s class might be a natural while it takes a lot more work for your child to perfect the same technique.
 Your child isn’t doing anything wrong; they just need more time.

-When they are busy comparing themselves to friends, a good dance mom also reminds their child that although you dance in a group, dance is very individualized.
+When they are busy comparing themselves to friends, an observatn dance parent also reminds their child that although you dance in a group, dance is very individualized.
 If they are struggling, they should look at themselves after each class and ask, “What can I improve on today?”
 While they are at it, they can also ask themselves what they did well each day.

-If you trust the process, in time, a good mom will most likely see positive results.
+If you trust the process, in time, you will see positive results.

 Put the Work In

-A successful dance career takes work, and it’s your job, as a good dance mom, to see that your dancer puts in the right amount of work.
+A successful dance career takes work, and it’s your job, as the parent of a dancer to see that your child puts in the right amount of work.

 For the Dancer